-Most foreign-study courses are accepted for major elective (not upper-division) credit.
+Most foreign-study courses are accepted for elective (2000-level) (not upper-division (4000-level)) credit.
 The precise allocation of foreign study courses to major requirements is normally accomplished after you return to BC.
-It is very rare for students to experience any difficulty in completing major requirements if they have made a good start on the major before they travel abroad.
+It is rare for students to experience any difficulty in completing major requirements if they have made a good start on the major before they travel abroad.

 If you believe that a course you are taking abroad is as challenging as one of our upper-division electives (i.e., it has substantial reading and writing assignments), you should compile evidence to support this.
 Save everything, especially the course syllabus and the paper(s) you write to show Prof. Gallagher upon your return to BC.
 No more than 2 foreign study courses can be counted as upper-division electives.

 It's best to complete The Study and Writing of History before you go abroad.

 Students who are contemplating a senior Honors Thesis and who will be abroad during the normal application process in the spring of their Junior year are strongly urged to plan ahead.
 They should try to establish a thesis topic, identify a faculty member willing to supervise their work before departing, and verify that they will be able to be in email contact with their thesis advisor while abroad.
 They should be aware that the deadline for submission of applications is April 1 of their Junior year.
 For additional information, they should consult with the director of the History Honors Program (Prof. Ismay) early in the semester prior to their departure for study abroad.

 When you return to the U.S., you will need to fill out and email the OIP Degree Audit Substitution Form for Study Abroad to Prof. Gallagher, to get your courses applied to major or minor requirements (elective credit or upper-division credit).
 OIP will process your transcript after they receive it from your host institution and will forward it to Student Services for posting on your BC transcript.